-- Remote Desktop Connection is a useful Windows feature that allows you to access a different PC on your network, or on the Internet, from your own PC.
+- Remote Desktop Connection is a useful Windows 10 feature that allows you to access a different device from your own computer.

 Sometimes in order to fix a certain computer problem, you need to access the problematic PC remotely.

 Accessing a computer remotely isn’t that hard, and today we’re going to show you how to do it using the Remote Desktop Connection on Windows 10.